vardhman-dewasi/Learnify-app/README.md

 ## Back End

 Description of the Back-end Architecture:
-Learnify nolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.
+Learnify monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.

 Features and Functionalities of the Back-end: